 Every city has its traditions regarding street food.
-In Porto, Autumn is salty roasted chestnuts time!
+In Porto, Autumn is salty-roasted chestnut time!
 The whole city smells like chestnuts, so it won’t be difficult for you to hear someone shouting on the street ‘Quentes e Boas’ (‘good’ and ‘warm’).
 Follow that voice and get yourself a carton of roasted chestnuts!

-#13 Learn more about the famous Port Wine on our Vintage Food Tour
+#13 Learn more about the famous Port Wine on our Vintage & Port Wine Food Tour

-Our Vintage Food Tour is loved by first-time visitors and covers 3 kilometers of classic Portuguese food & drinks, history, architecture, and culture.
+Our Vintage & Port Wine Food Tour is loved by first-time visitors and covers 3 kilometers of classic Portuguese food & drinks, history, architecture, and culture.
 This Food Tour includes a mini-masterclass in Port wine as well.
-Join us for a slice of Porto that you’ll never forget!
+Join our Food Tour in November for a slice of Porto that you’ll never forget!

 #14 Take the train and go visit the nearby cities